Abu Taher: 3 November 1975 Coup

 After the 15 August coup, the chain of command in the Bangladesh Army was disrupted, as the majors involved in Sheikh Mujib's assassination 'began acting like generals'.
 General Khaled Mosharraf urged General Ziaur Rahman to restore the chain of command, which he was either unwilling or unable to do.
-As a result, Khaled Mosharraf launced the 3 November coup, ousting Khondaker Mostaq Ahmad and placing Zia under house arrest.
-Right before Zia was arrested, he reportedly made a phone call to Taher, urging him to save him.
+As a result, Khaled Mosharraf launched the 3 November coup, ousting Khondaker Mostaq Ahmad and placing Ziaur Rahman under house arrest.
+Right before Rahman was arrested, he reportedly made a phone call to Taher urging him to save him.
 Every night between 4 and 6 November, secret meetings of enlisted men and non-commissioned officers were held under Taher's leadership.
 These troops belonged to Biplobi Shainik Sangstha (Revolutionary Soldier's Organisation), which was a 'socialist and egalitarian' group which clandestinely existed within the Bangladesh Army.
-At these meetings, they finalised plans to organise an uprising of soldiers and civilians and free Zia from imprisonment.
+At these meetings, they finalised plans to organise an uprising of soldiers and civilians and free Rahman from imprisonment.